 Here’s how to do it.
 Consult your RV owner’s manual to figure out where the water pump is on your model.
 Remove the inlet hose from the water pump.
-As [name] says, you can find this by locating the white strainer on the inlet side of the pump.
+You can find this by locating the white strainer on the inlet side of the pump.
 Now attach a hose to the inlet of the pump and stick the hose into a bottle of antifreeze.

 Now turn the water pump on.
 One by one, go to each faucet and run hot and cold separately until they show a flow of pink.
 Do the same thing with the toilet and outside shower.